Turn unused dishes, plates, and more into beautiful garden art flowers with these instructions and give those old kitchen items new life.

 Getting Started

-You’ll probably want to start watching at yard sales or thrift stores for suitable dishes so you can make several flowers all at once.
 I have also provided instructions for other glass garden art projects here, so if something doesn’t work for one creation, it will probably find use in another.

 How to Make Dish Flowers

-- Used kitchen glassware and metal plates, bowls, serving dishes, votive candle holders….
+- Used kitchen glassware and plates, bowls, serving dishes, votive candle holders….
 I choose pieces around 1/8″ thick.

 - 16-gauge wire (10 inches for each flower)